 We help you make investments that matter.
 Here are the details.

 Please note that many of these answers are simplified to help our investors better understand our investment products.
-In the case of CoPower Green Bonds, all investors should review our CoPower Green Bond Offering Memorandum which provides all material facts relating to the offering of CoPower Green Bonds.
+In the case of CoPower Green Bonds, all investors should review CoPower's Green Bond Offering Memorandum (issued May 11, 2018) which provides all material facts relating to the offering of CoPower Green Bonds.

 Impact and responsible investing